Maksym-Semenov/ApicoAcademy/README.md

-I am study JS from ApicoAcademy https://apiko.academy/
+I have been studying JS from ApicoAcademy https://apiko.academy/